I was a Ph.D. student under advisory of

 Dr. Rasool Jalili in the Data and Network Security Laboratory (DNSL)

 from Sep.
 2009, and earned my Ph.D. in Computer Engineering in Feb.
 2016.
-My thesis title was “Management of Uncertainty in Computational Trust.”
+My dissertation title was “Management of Uncertainty in Computational Trust.”

 Uncertainty in Probabilistic Trust Models, The 1st ISC (Iranian Society of Cryptology) Workshop on Computational Trust, Isfahan University, Isfahan, Iran, Dec.
 14, 2011.

-I wrote my thesis in LaTeX (XeLatex+XePersian), and highly encourage you to give it a try...
+I wrote my dissertation in LaTeX (XeLatex+XePersian), and highly encourage you to give it a try...
 You'll love it...
 More info on the پارسی لاتک (ParsiLaTeX) web site.

 I'm a Debian GNU/Linux/KDE user.
 Because of maturity, usability, stability, good software support, and being free as in freedom, +ultimate support for Persian!

 I strongly advise all researchers to use a reference manager.
 I have tried JabRef and Mendeley, but Zotero is my choice.
 I store not only my references but